lawrennd/snippets/_ml/includes/logistic-regression.md

 conditional independence of each data point given the parameters and develop a likelihod for the entire data set.

-As we discussed last time, the Bernoulli likelihood is of the form,
+The Bernoulli likelihood is of the form,
 $$
 P(\dataScalar_i|\mappingVector, \inputVector) =
 \pi_i^{\dataScalar_i} (1-\pi_i)^{1-\dataScalar_i}